Tractable and Intractable Entailment Problems in Separation Logic with Inductively Defined Predicates: Introduction

 where $\ls(x,y)$ denotes a nonempty list segment and $\tree(x)$ denotes a tree.
 For the sake of genericity, such rules are not built-in but may be provided by the user.
-Due to the expressive power of such inductive definitions, the input language is usually restricted in this context to so-called {\em symbolic heaps}, i.e., existentially quantified conjunctions and separating conjunctions of atoms (dismissing for instance universal quantifications, negations and separating implications).
+Due to the expressive power of such inductive definitions, the input language is usually restricted in this context to so-called {\em symbolic heaps}.
+These are existentially quantified conjunctions and separating conjunctions of atoms, including inductively defined predicates and equational atoms but dismissing for instance universal quantifications, negations and separating implications.
 Many problems in verification require to solve entailment problems between such SL formulas, for instance when these formulas denote pre- or post-conditions of programs.
 Unfortunately, the entailment problem between symbolic heaps is undecidable in general \cite{DBLP:journals/tocl/MathejaPZ23}, but it is decidable if the considered inductive rules satisfy the so-called {\em PCE conditions} (standing for {\bf P}rogress, {\bf C}onnectivity and {\bf E}stablishment) \cite{IosifRogalewiczSimacek13}.
 However even for the PCE fragment the complexity of the entailment problem is still very high; more precisely, this problem is $2$-\EXPTIME-complete \cite{DBLP:conf/lpar/EchenimIP20,EIP21a,DBLP:conf/lpar/KatelaanZ20}.
 Less expressive fragments have thus been considered, for which more efficient algorithms were developed.
 In \cite{DBLP:conf/atva/IosifRV14} a strict subclass of PCE entailments is identified with an \EXPTIME complexity based on a reduction to the language inclusion problem for tree automata \cite{tata2007}.
-In \cite{DBLP:journals/fmsd/EneaLSV17}, an algorithm is developed to handle various kinds of (possibly nested) singly linked lists based on a reduction to the membership problem for tree automata.
+In \cite{DBLP:journals/fmsd/EneaLSV17}, an algorithm is developed to handle various kinds of (possibly nested) singly-linked lists based on a reduction to the membership problem for tree automata.
 The complexity of the procedure is dominated by the boolean satisfiability and unsatisfiability tests, that are NP and co-NP complete, respectively.
-A polynomial proof procedure has been devised for the specific case of singly linked lists \cite{cook-haase-ouaknine-parkinson-worell11}.
+A polynomial proof procedure has been devised for the specific case of singly-linked lists \cite{cook-haase-ouaknine-parkinson-worell11}.
 In \cite{DBLP:conf/concur/ChenSW17}, the tractability result is extended to more expressive fragments, with formulas defined on some unique nonlinear compositional inductive predicate with distinguished source, destination, and static parameters.
 The compositional properties satisfied by the considered predicate (as originally introduced in \cite{spen}) ensure that the entailment problem can be solved efficiently.
-Recently \cite{DBLP:conf/fossacs/LeL23} introduced a polynomial-time cyclic proof to solve entailment problem efficiently, under some condition on the inductive rules.
+Recently \cite{DBLP:conf/fossacs/LeL23} introduced a polynomial-time cyclic proof system to solve entailment problem efficiently, under some conditions on the inductive rules.